birodb/web-sink/README.md

-# restful-clojure

-A Clojure library designed to ... well, that part is up to you.
+## web-sink

+Yet another micro-blog/pastebin/bulletin-board webserver powered by Clojure.

+###Current status
+- on startup:
+  - create new sqlite database + tables if it doesn't exists
+  - create new web server(jetty)
+- added routing rule for POST to save new message in the db
+- added routing rule for GET to retrieve messages from the db
+  - html is generated using hiccup - could be changed to enlive
+- no users&login yet - could be used behind another web server for basic authentication/write access

+###Future plans
+-users/group/admin interface
+-login/register
+-BBCode support
+-private/public content

-## Usage
+### Usage

-FIXME
+lein run

+This will create a new sqlite database if it didn't exist and start the web server.
+Connect to it with a browser and start adding/reading comments.

-## License
+### License

-Copyright © 2015 FIXME
+Copyright © 2016

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0.
-# web-sink